 Among Barrington's many accolades is a 2007 Congressional Resolution acknowledging his historic achievement and his pioneering work in the field of aviation education.
 A Magna Cum Laude graduate of Florida Memorial University, he is also the recipient of the highest honor given by the Florida State Senate, the Medallion of Excellence.

-All American Speakers is a speakers bureau and booking agency providing information on booking Barrington Irving for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Barrington Irving speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Barrington Irving for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Barrington Irving speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Barrington Irving, an inspirational motivational speaker. bio for Barrington Irving agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Barrington Irving